paulmaxx/sshkey/README.md

 ##Intro

-OpenSSH Public Key Format Decoders allows you to read a public ssh key.
-When decoding a key it performs validation and so it is very handy for validation use cases.
+OpenSSH Public Key Format Decoder allows you to read public ssh keys.
+Validation is performed at creation time so can also be used for validation use cases.

 ##Usage